erikandersen-pariveda/antennae/trunk/Antennae/README.txt

 	Notice about other software that this project uses.

 lib/
-	External tools needed by the examples to compile and run FlexUnit tests from the command line.
+	External tools needed to compile and run FlexUnit tests from the command line.

 tools/
 	Common Ant targets and tasks that are shared across all projects.

-examples/
+templates/
+	Directory structure and build files that can be easily copied and used to jump start development.

+tutorial/
 	Example projects that use Ant to perform various project compilation and testing scenarios.
 See the README.txt in this directory for additional information.
+These are designed to help introduce Ant.

 * BUILD PHILOSOPHY